rogerwcpt/python-linq-samples/README.md

-101 LINQ Samples in Dart
+101 LINQ Samples in Python
 ========================

-Port of the [C# 101 LINQ Samples](http://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) rewritten into idiomatic Dart and utilizing its functional collection mixins.
+Port of the [C# 101 LINQ Samples](http://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) rewritten into idiomatic Python and utilizing its functional methods where possible.

+Python doesn't really lend itself well to functional programming because is functional methods are really procedural.
+There is support for lambda expressions, but you can't chain or compose your your functional operations very well as you will see compare to C# equivalent below.

 ### Why the fork?